rainiera/cs361/steganography/README.md

 **Major Points**

 - Accepts any image type that can be opened by PIL
-- Error checking to ensure cover image is larger than secret image
+- Error checking to ensure cover image and secret image are compatible
 - User can specifiy with a commnad line argument how many least significant bits they wish to use
-- USer can specify their output destination
+- User can specify their output destination